Actindo-AG/Documentation/Webhooks/Overview/02_Features.md

     If you have customer-specific DataHub entities that should trigger an event, you can add them to the webhook definition.

 - Conditions
     You can strictly narrow the circumstances under which a webhook is to be sent, for example, if a stock level has changed.

 - Authentification
-     You can optionally use an authentification, whereby you can choose between xxxx or a secret key (standard hash algorithm **sha265**)
+    You can optionally use an authentication, whereby you can choose between xxxx or a secret key (standard hash algorithm **sha265**).